Why Workplace Analytics Platforms Will Be Your Most Impactful Investment

 By creating a frictionless experience for employees to book ad-hoc meetings and on-demand seating, companies can boost employee productivity and engagement.

 As more companies consider a hybrid workplace or distributed workforce, agile seating holds a clear economic benefit.
+Whether you call it agile seating, hot desking, or hotel desking, having a pool of desks that hybrid (or any) employees can reserve without having it always reserved is an efficient way to approach office seating.
 After all, why pay for dedicated desks for every single knowledge worker when they are spending half the week working from home?
 The new dynamic workplace is not just a warehouse of assigned desks, but a haven where employees choose where and when they want to socialize and collaborate with their colleagues.

 Easier said than done.
 Adopting an agile seating strategy is rife with landmines.
 How do you ensure there are enough seats?
 What if everyone wants to come in on the same days?
 How can you reassure employees that they’ll be able to sit near their teammates, if they need to?
 How do you address concerns around adequate social distancing?
 How do you prevent your company from unintentionally creating two classes of haves and have-nots?